-While practical clinical experience forms the basis for all learning in the latter two years of the Medical Program, it is accompanied by a structured teaching program.
+While practical clinical experience forms the basis for all learning in the latter two years of the MD, it is accompanied by a structured teaching program.
 The balance between clerkship-based activities and scheduled sessions varies.
 In general, formal teaching sessions reduce in number and frequency as students move throughout Years 3 and 4 of Stage 3 and are essentially withdrawn in the Pre-Internship Block.

 Problem-based learning with online support

 The focus on problem-solving teaches students how to define and analyse clinical problems and seek the information needed to formulate and resolve diagnostic hypotheses and identify treatment options.

 This approach also encourages students to become skilled independent learners, able to identify their own learning needs and evaluate their progress.

 The problem-based learning in Stages 1 and 2 is supported by a comprehensive set of online resources which are used to present an authentic clinical case each week and give extensive guidance for both group and independent learning.